tfeldmann/Arduino-Blinkenlight/README.md

 - On / off / toggle
 - Infinite blinking
-- Blink patterns in the style of "Blink x times, pause, blink y times, repeat"
+- Blink patterns (for example to blink an error code)
 - Single flashes and pauses, resuming the previous mode

 Other goodies:

-- Supports active low (inverted) logic
 - Completely non-blocking (no `delay()`)
-- Parameters for pause- / off- / on-time duration can be adjusted on the fly
 - Super-nice fading effects (optional) with logarithmic brightness compensation for LEDs
 - Lightweight
+- All parameters can be adjusted on the fly without visual hickups
 - Easily extendable to control components via SPI / CAN / I2C / UART ...
 - Comes with good-looking defaults (at least I tried)
+- Tries to be user friendly (for example calling `blink()` while blinking does not restart the cycle)
+- Supports active low (inverted) logic
+- Can be used for buzzers as well

 ## Example